PunchThrough/Zombeacon/readme.md

             }
 ```

 We're performing some simple filtering of our events, so that we don't, say, keep groaning for brains every second that this method is called.
-For a zombeacon, we check whether we are at least near a healthy beacon.
+For a zomBeacon, we check whether we are at least near a healthy beacon.
 If we are, we groan as our hunger for brains is insatiable.
-If we're a healthy beacon, and we notice a zombeacon that's immediate to us, it's too late for us--a bite is registered and we switch our role to that of a zomBeacon.
+If we're a healthy beacon, and we notice a zomBeacon that's immediate to us, it's too late for us--a bite is registered and we switch our role to that of a zomBeacon.

 Have fun exploring the rest of the code!
 Hopefully this gives enough info to get up and running with iBeacon technology and helps others to continue exploring this idea of dynamic beaconing.